UniMath/agda-unimath/src/elementary-number-theory/strict-inequality-integer-fractions.lagda.md

     is-positive-eq-ℤ (cross-mul-diff-right-mediant-fraction-ℤ x y)
 ```

-### Strict inequality on integer fractions is dense
+### Strict inequality on the integer fractions is dense

 ```agda
 module _